optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 The conventions for the return value of the criterion function are as follows:

-- For the simplest case, where only scalar optimizers are used, `criterion` returns a float or a dictionary containing the key "value" which is a float.
+- For the simplest case, where only scalar optimizers are used, `criterion` returns a float or a dictionary containing the entry "value" which is a float.
-- For likelihood functions, `criterion` returns a dictionary that contains at least the key `"contributions"` which can be any pytree that can be flattened into a numpy array of floats.
+- For likelihood functions, `criterion` returns a dictionary that contains at least the entry `"contributions"` which can be any pytree that can be flattened into a numpy array of floats.
-- For least-squares problems, `criterion` returns a dictionary that contains at least the key `"root_contributions"` which can be any pytree that can be flattened into a numpy array of floats.
+- For least-squares problems, `criterion` returns a dictionary that contains at least the entry `"root_contributions"` which can be any pytree that can be flattened into a numpy array of floats.
 - In any case the returned dictionary can have an arbitrary number of additional keys.
   The corresponding information will be stored in the log database (if logging is used).